ChrstphrHll/npc_gen/students/Braidyn Kemetra.md

 year: 7
 guild: Fiesn
 partyID: 25
+tags:
+- Dwarf
+- Monk
+- Exploration
+- 7th
+- Fiesn
 ---
 # Braidyn Kemetra
 ---
 ### Description
 - 7th year Dwarf Monk in Fiesn
-- wavy blonde hair that's braided with blue ribbon (long), Hazel eyes, and Light skin
+- wavy blonde hair that's braided with blue ribbon (long), Pale Green eyes, and Light skin
 - Is Soft and Subjective, and has Fitness as their ideal

 ### Organizations